kamialie/education/README.md

 `activeDeadlineSeconds` option can be used to specify an active deadline period fot the job to finish.
 Has precedence over `backoffLimit` option.

+Failed pods are recreated with an exponentially increasing delay: 10, 20, 40... seconds, to a maximum of 6 minutes.

 + inspection
 ```shell
 > kubectl describe job [JOB_NAME]